peach3es/5FtApart/Meetings/meeting2.md

 # Meeting Session 2

-Patrick and Charles said that they are researching the necessary information on doing backend development.
-They are also practicing.
+Patrick and Charles said that they are researching the necessary information on how to do backend development (includes practicing).

 Patrick, Charles and Alex decided on MSSQL as a database management system.